Helike: History

-Helike was founded in the Bronze Age, becoming the principal city of Achaea.
-The poet Homer states that the city of Helike participated in the Trojan War as a part of Agamemnon's forces.
+Helike was founded in the Early Bronze Age (c.
+3000–2200 BC) as a proto-urban town with large rectilinear buildings and cobbled streets; walls and occupation layers rich in pottery of the Mycenaean period (c.
+1750–1050 BC) were also found, becoming the principal city of Achaea.
+In the Iliad, the poet Homer states that the city of Helike participated in the Trojan War as a part of Agamemnon's forces.
+In the space of a possible little Poseidon temple, beginning around 850 BC, religious artifacts like bronze and clay items such as figurines, clay chariot wheels, iron weapons, and pottery dating to the Archaic period, a bronze snake head and rare golden necklace were found.

 Later, following its fall to the Achaeans, Helike led the Achaean League, an association that joined twelve neighboring cities in an area including today's town of Aigio.
-Helike was a small town with only 5,000 year-round residences, it became powerful due to its patron god Poseidon.
-Helike, also known as Dodekapolis (from the Greek words dodeka meaning twelve and polis meaning city), became a cultural and religious center with its own coinage.
-Finds from ancient Helike are limited to two fifth-century copper coins, now housed in Bode Museum, Berlin.
+Helike, also known as Dodekapolis (from the Greek words dodeka meaning 'twelve' and polis meaning 'city'), became a cultural and religious center with its own coinage.
+Finds from ancient Helike are limited to two 5th-century copper coins, now housed in Bode Museum, Berlin.
 The obverse shows the head of Poseidon, the city's patron, and the reverse his trident.
 There was a temple dedicated to the Helikonian Poseidon.
-Ancient Greeks would travel to Helike to be blessed by Posidon and to trade.
+Ancient Greeks would travel to Helike to be blessed by Poseidon and to trade.

 Helike founded colonies including Priene in Asia Minor and Sybaris in Southern Italy.
 Its panhellenic temple and sanctuary of Helikonian Poseidon were known throughout the classical world, and second only in religious importance to Delphi.